andweber/loxberry-plugin-kalliope/README.md

 - working at least for german and english

 Version 0.3
-- Improved Webfrontend, including Options and Usage
+- [Done] Improved Webfrontend, including Options and Usage
+- use global variables in synapses (0.4.3 feature)
+- check audio/mic hardware config
 - Proof Control Kalliope using Rest-API
 - Proof Control of Loxone with Kalliope